Naturalness in Soft Leptogenesis and Gravitino Mass Bound due to Primordial Black Holes: Heavy particles production from PBH and leptonic asymmetry

 Particles of different masses will be produced through Hawking evaporation of PBHs.
 However, we are interested in the production of scalar $X$ particles (the sneutrinos which are super-partners of heavy right-handed neutrinos in MSSM in our work) which could be radiated through evaporation.
 It will be demonstrated that leptonic asymmetry may be formed from the decay of such particles.
-Taking into account the mass of $X$ particle $M_X < T_{BH}$ and integrating over the Bose-Einstein distribution, the number of $X$ particles produced by a single black hole evaporation, is \be \rm N_{<X}= \frac{4 \pi \rm {f_X} {\rm M_{BH}}^2}{3 M_{Pl}^2} \ee where $f_X$ is given by \be f_X = g_X/g \ee and $g_X \sim 1.82$ \cite{MacGibbon:1990,MacGibbon:1991} for particle X. The lepton asymmetry parameter is defined as \be Y_{\Delta{L}}=\frac{n_L - {n}_{\bar{L}}}{s} \ee where $n_L$ and ${n}_{\bar{L}}$ is the number density of leptons and anti-leptons respectively of the universe. $\eta_X$ is $CP$ asymmetry parameter defined as
+Taking into account the mass of $X$ particle $M_X < T_{BH}$ and integrating over the Bose-Einstein distribution, the number of $X$ particles produced by a single black hole evaporation, is \be N_{<X}= \frac{4 \pi \; {f_X} \; {M_{BH}}^2} {3 M_{Pl}^2} \ee where $f_X$ is given by \be f_X \sim g_X/g \ee and $g_X $ is the number of degrees of freedom of particle $X$ \cite{Baumann:2007yr,MacGibbon:1990,MacGibbon:1991} and $g$ is the total number of degrees of freedom as mentioned earlier.
+The lepton asymmetry parameter is defined as \be Y_{\Delta{L}}=\frac{n_L - {n}_{\bar{L}}}{s} \ee where $n_L$ and ${n}_{\bar{L}}$ is the number density of leptons and anti-leptons respectively of the universe. $\eta_X$ is $CP$ asymmetry parameter defined as

 where $L_f$ is a change in lepton number produced through the lepton number violating decay modes of $X$ particles with $f$ as final states and $\Gamma_X$ is the decay width of particle $X$.
 The sum runs over all lepton numbers violating final states.
 After using Eq.~(\ref{etax}), in Eq. (\ref{yl}), the lepton asymmetry $Y_{\Delta{L}}$ can be written as,